bhoomigundecha/Jugaad/README.md

 ### Why these, specifically

-- ⚡ **Groq over OpenAI/Anthropic** — sub-200ms token generation on Groq's LPU hardware.
+- ⚡ **Groq over OpenAI/Anthropic** because we get sub-200ms token generation on Groq's LPU hardware.
 A 3-second "thinking" pause kills the live-negotiation feel.
-- 🇮🇳 **Sarvam over ElevenLabs/Google TTS** — built natively for Indian phonetics and Devanagari cadence, not bolted on after English.
+- 🇮🇳 **Sarvam over ElevenLabs/Google TTS** because that is built natively for Indian phonetics and Devanagari cadence, not bolted on after English.
 - 🔌 **WebSocket over REST polling** — negotiation is bidirectional and live; REST would tax every exchange with 400–800ms of dead air.

 ---

-## 🤖 Meet Priya
+## 🤖 Meet Jugaad

-Priya isn't a chatbot — she's a designed persona.
+Jugaad isn't a chatbot — she's a designed persona.

 - 🎯 **Goal:** close at or above the vendor's floor price
 - 😊 **Personality:** warm, gently firm, light flattery, natural scarcity cues